 4. Avaaz: 48 hours to save the bees

 Give your readers a deadline to take action and they’ll feel more compelled to actually follow through.
-To top it off, this email subject line makes it feel like the fate of bees as we know is in their hands.
-Though the situation might be bleak—after all, there are only 48 hours to act—their donation can have a major impact.
+To top it off, this email subject line makes it feel like the fate of bees is in their hands.
+Though the situation might be bleak—there are only 48 hours to act—their donation can have a major impact.

 5. Susan G. Koman: Holiday gift deadline is tomorrow

 This email from Susan G. Koman sets a deadline directly in the subject and also takes advantage of holiday gift-giving to inspire those end-of-year gifts.

 6. Middle East Children’s Alliance: Give 2,000 children in Gaza the gift of life – clean, safe drinking water

 The specifics in this email subject line from Middle East Children’s Alliance really make it stand out: Give 2,000 children in Gaza safe drinking water.
 It’s simple, somewhat emotional, and starts with an action verb.